softgrow/bikedirect-adelaide-web-map/README.md

 bikedirect-adelaide-web-map
 ===========================

-Bicycle Map Adelaide for website based on OpenStreetMap and DPTI bikedirect data
+Bicycle Map Adelaide for website based on OpenStreetMap and DPTI bikedirect data.
+Two maps are provided, origj for desktop and origm for mobile.

 Techniques used
 ===============